Table of contents

 Dear [Customer Name],

-I have not heard back from you regarding Invoice #[12345] for $[Amount], which was due on [Due Date] and is now [X] days past due.
+I have not heard back about Invoice #[12345] for $[Amount], which was due on [Due Date], and I wanted to make sure everything is alright on your end.

 Thank you,